qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 appropriate survey translation.
 We also select a translation for invitation emails, but there is no other language-based logic.

-Reflecting on what we created, we concluded that we missed a domain concept and an adapter in the front end. `VueI18N` is quite closely related to Vue.js based UI components, but the concept of available languages and a current language is a concern of its own.
-Hence we introduced a **Language Store** concept for this, which implemented by a `I18nBasedLanguageStore` adapter encapsulating `VueI18N` dependencies.
+Reflecting on what we had created, we realised we missed a domain concept and an adapter in the front end. `VueI18N` is closely related to Vue.js based UI components, but the concept of available languages and a current language is a concern of its own.
+Hence we introduced a **Language Store** concept for this, which is implemented by a `I18nBasedLanguageStore` adapter encapsulating `VueI18N` dependencies.

 Once we had introduced the language store, we suddenly had a place to put all language related stuff: selecting the current language, knowing available languages, resetting the current language.
 Our domain code can now _decide_ on the language, but it does not need to know how it works out in the UI.
 The domain code delegates to the Language Store, which handles the details.
-We moved the language related logic from the UI components to the Language Store.
+We have moved the language logic from the UI components to the Language Store.

 ![I18N - improving dependencies through the language store concept](/attachments/blogposts/2020/wtpw-i18n-2.jpg)

-> Once you discover, or uncover, a concept in your code and you make it explicit
+> Once you discover, or uncover, a concept in your code and make it explicit
 > through a type or a class, different concerns start finding their home.
-It
-> will make you look in a different way at logic you have been adding in several
+> Uncovering a concept will make you look in a different way at logic you have
-> places.
+> been adding in several places.

 ## Things that help in deciding what to put where

-Let's look at some things we find helpful in our quest on what to put where:

 - **Use Hexagonal Architecture as a lens** - [Hexagonal Architecture](http://localhost:8082/2020/08/20/hexagonal-architecture.html) provides a frame of reference to designate different concerns in a system as ports, adapters, or domain logic, and it helps with structuring dependencies.
-- **Introduce a name for the 'thing' in the code**.
+- **Introduce a name for the 'thing'**.
 We can do this either by design or discovery.
 Whenever we find ourselves fiddling with for instance a string in several places in the code, this string apparently means something.
-  We start looking for a good name and create a type for it.
+We look for a good name and create a type for it.
 Having a thing represented by a name creates a place in the code where related logic and responsibilities want to go.
 Duplicated code or is usually a strong indicator that there is a 'thing' to be discovered.
 - **Ask 'Who needs to know what?
 Can reduce that knowledge?'** The more an object or function knows, the more coupled it is and the more sensitive it is to changes.
 And the more code we will need to touch if there is a change.
 In